 · Awards, honors, and distinguishing aspects of the application

-· Interview performance of applicants invited for a campus visit
+· Interview performance of applicants

 Our program does not use a pre-determined formula or cut-scores for admission.
 Instead, applicants are considered holistically to determine match between each applicant’s training goals and opportunities available from the prospective mentor and program.
 Applicants’ individual professional and developmental trajectories are considered on an individualized basis.
 Binghamton University is ranked among an elite group of institutions that achieve the highest Carnegie Classification, Very High Research Activity (“R1”) and, as such, prior research and scholarly activities are weighed heavily.